-Yorkshire Electricity Group plc, a Northern Powergrid Group company, acting on behalf of other group companies was authorised to settle various liabilities including dividends against the relevant intercompany accounts.
-The Company has disclosed the underlying cash flows as operating, investing or financing according to their nature on the basis that, as a principal, the entity has the right to the cash inflows and/or the obligation to settle the liability and ensure clarity of disclosure of the cash costs of the business.
+Yorkshire Electricity Group plc, a Northern Powergrid Group company, acting on behalf of the other group companies was authorised to settle various liabilities against the relevant intercompany accounts.
+The Company has disclosed the underlying cash flows as operating, investing or financing according to their nature on the basis that, as a principal, the entity has the right to the cash inflows and/or the obligation to settle the liability including dividends, and ensure clarity of disclosure of the has costs of the business.
+In addition it acts as a treasury company to the Group and accordingly the movements in the intercompany treasury account are included in financing activities.